tamaizzi/kevao/exercício-extra-2017-08-08.md

 Histórico de Versões NGINX

-Changes with nginx 1.13.4 > 08 Agosto 2017
+# NGINX > 1.13.4                                        08 Agosto 2017
+#

-*) Feature: the ngx_http_mirror_module.
+#   *) Feature: the ngx_http_mirror_module.
+#

-*) Bugfix: client connections might be dropped during configuration
+#    *) Bugfix: client connections might be dropped during configuration

-testing when using the "reuseport" parameter of the "listen" directive on Linux.
+#       testing when using the "reuseport" parameter of the "listen"
+#       directive on Linux.
+#

-*) Bugfix: request body might not be available in subrequests if it was saved to a file and proxying was used.
+#    *) Bugfix: request body might not be available in subrequests if it was
+#       saved to a file and proxying was used.
+#

-*) Bugfix: cleaning cache based on the "max_size" parameter did not work on Windows.
+#    *) Bugfix: cleaning cache based on the "max_size" parameter did not work
+#       on Windows.
+#

-*) Bugfix: any shared memory allocation required 4096 bytes on Windows.
+#    *) Bugfix: any shared memory allocation required 4096 bytes on Windows.
+#

-*) Bugfix: nginx worker might be terminated abnormally when using the "zone" directive inside the "upstream" block on Windows.
+#    *) Bugfix: nginx worker might be terminated abnormally when using the
+#      "zone" directive inside the "upstream" block on Windows.
+#
+#

-Changes with nginx 1.13.3 > 11 Julho 2017
+#  NGINX > 1.13.3                                        11 Julho 2017
+#

-*) Security: a specially crafted request might result in an integer overflow and incorrect processing of ranges in the range filter, potentially resulting in sensitive information leak (CVE-2017-7529).
+ #   *) Security: a specially crafted request might result in an integer
+  #     overflow and incorrect processing of ranges in the range filter,
+   #    potentially resulting in sensitive information leak (CVE-2017-7529).
+#
+#

-Changes with nginx 1.13.2 > 27 Junho 2017
+#  NGINX > 1.13.2                                        27 Junho 2017

-*) Change: nginx now returns 200 instead of 416 when a range starting with 0 is requested from an empty file.
+ #   *) Change: nginx now returns 200 instead of 416 when a range starting
+  #     with 0 is requested from an empty file.
+#

-*) Feature: the "add_trailer" directive.
+#    *) Feature: the "add_trailer" directive.
-Thanks to Piotr Sikora.
+ #      Thanks to Piotr Sikora.
+#

-*) Bugfix: nginx could not be built on Cygwin and NetBSD; the bug had
+ #   *) Bugfix: nginx could not be built on Cygwin and NetBSD; the bug had

-appeared in 1.13.0.
+  #     appeared in 1.13.0.

-*) Bugfix: nginx could not be built under MSYS2 / MinGW 64-bit.
+   # *) Bugfix: nginx could not be built under MSYS2 / MinGW 64-bit.
       # Thanks to Orgad Shaneh.

     # *) Bugfix: a segmentation fault might occur in a worker process when
        # using SSI with many includes and proxy_pass with variables.

     # *) Bugfix: in the ngx_http_v2_module.
       # Thanks to Piotr Sikora.

-Changes with nginx 1.13.1 > 30 Maio 2017
+# NGINX > 1.13.1                                        30 Maio 2017

-*) Feature: now a hostname can be used as the "set_real_ip_from" directive parameter.
+ #   *) Feature: now a hostname can be used as the "set_real_ip_from"
+  #     directive parameter.

-*) Feature: vim syntax highlighting scripts improvements.
+   # *) Feature: vim syntax highlighting scripts improvements.

     # *) Feature: the "worker_cpu_affinity" directive now works on DragonFly
      #  BSD.
       # Thanks to Sepherosa Ziehau.

     # *) Bugfix: SSL renegotiation on backend connections did not work when
        # using OpenSSL before 1.1.0.

     # *) Workaround: nginx could not be built with Oracle Developer Studio
      #  12.5.

     # *) Workaround: now cache manager ignores long locked cache entries when
      #  cleaning cache based on the "max_size" parameter.

-*) Bugfix: client SSL connections were immediately closed if deferred
+   # *) Bugfix: client SSL connections were immediately closed if deferred
     #   accept and the "proxy_protocol" parameter of the "listen" directive
      #  were used.

     # *) Bugfix: in the "proxy_cache_background_update" directive.

     # *) Workaround: now the "tcp_nodelay" directive sets the TCP_NODELAY
      #  option before an SSL handshake.

-Changes with nginx 1.13.0 > 25 Abril 2017
+#  NGINX > 1.13.0                                        25 Abril 2017

-*) Change: SSL renegotiation is now allowed on backend connections.
+ #   *) Change: SSL renegotiation is now allowed on backend connections.

-*) Feature: the "rcvbuf" and "sndbuf" parameters of the "listen" directives of the mail proxy and stream modules.
+  #  *) Feature: the "rcvbuf" and "sndbuf" parameters of the "listen"
+   #    directives of the mail proxy and stream modules.

     # *) Feature: the "return" and "error_page" directives can now be used to
      #  return 308 redirections.
       # Thanks to Simon Leblanc.

     # *) Feature: the "TLSv1.3" parameter of the "ssl_protocols" directive.

     # *) Feature: when logging signals nginx now logs PID of the process which
        sent the signal.

-*) Bugfix: in memory allocation error handling.
+#    *) Bugfix: in memory allocation error handling.

-*) Bugfix: if a server in the stream module listened on a wildcard address, the source address of a response UDP datagram could differ from the original datagram destination address.
+ #   *) Bugfix: if a server in the stream module listened on a wildcard
+  #     address, the source address of a response UDP datagram could differ
+   #    from the original datagram destination address.

 Histórico de Versões WordPress